kubernetes/website/content/en/docs/concepts/workloads/pods/user-namespaces.md

 * CRI-O: version 1.25 (and later) supports user namespaces for containers.

-containerd v1.7 is not compatible with the userns support in Kubernetes v{{< skew currentVersion >}}.
+containerd v1.7 is not compatible with the userns support in Kubernetes v1.27 to v{{< skew latestVersion >}}.
 Kubernetes v1.25 and v1.26 used an earlier implementation that **is** compatible with containerd v1.7, in terms of userns support.
 If you are using a version of Kubernetes other than {{< skew currentVersion >}},